Proposal Process Overview

 Awards

 After ranking, proposals will either be accepted with funding, accepted without funding, or rejected.
 The number of awards available is determined by the level of program funding for the current year.
-The ranking of the proposals determines which accepted proposals will receive funding.
+The ranking of proposals and distribution of awards determines which accepted proposals receive funding.

 Contact